mattyb4/Bio465Capstone/README.md

 The TCGA data shows the most frequent mutations across all cancer types.
 This data is called **TCGA_frequent_mutations.tsv** and is located in the `data/` directory of this repository.

-The PTM disrupting data shows all PTMs across the genome associated with disease.
+The PTM disrupting data shows PTMs across the genome associated with disease.
 This data is called **PTMD_disease_associated_ptms.tsv** and is located in the `data/` directory of this repository.

 HTP/LTP scores (**htp_ltp_scores.tsv**) were downloaded from [PhosphoSitePlus](https://www.phosphosite.org/).
 These scores indicate whether a PTM site has been detected by high-throughput (HTP) or low-throughput (LTP) methods, and are used in Step 4 to annotate the final output.
 This file is also located in the `data/` directory.